 This article is based on an interview conducted with Kazem Shahryari, an Iranian-French poet, playwright and stage director.
-I follow Shahryari’s trajectory from his native Iran, to his account of the Iranian Revolution, combining his own words with my explanations.
+I follow Shahryari’s trajectory from his native Iran, recalling the Iranian Revolution, and his journey into exile, combining his own words with my explanations.

 The Iranian Revolution was one of the key events of the twentieth century (1978-1979).
-This contemporary revolution was at the heart of several academic debates and interpretations in order to set its classification and motives.
+This contemporary revolution was at the heart of several academic debates, as well as interpretations in order to set its classification and motives.
 Some of the interpretations stressed its general dimension, calling it the “Iranian Revolution”.
 Others chose to qualify it teleologically by calling the events that led to overthrow the Shah, the “Islamic Revolution”.
+The latter interpretation emphasized one of the orientations taken by the Revolution in the making.
 The Revolution led to the return of the religious leader, Al Khomeini, from his exile in France, and to the establishment of a theological regime.
-Kazem Shahryari was at the heart of the revolutionary turmoil, and took part in this historical sequence that marked the history of contemporary Iran, and beyond.
+Kazem Shahryari was at the heart of the revolutionary turmoil, as he fully took part in this historical sequence that marked the history of contemporary Iran, and beyond.
 His commitment all along resulted in him being forced into exile.

 . . .